tahaak67/ShowcaseLayoutCompose/README.md

 #### initIndex

-the initial value of the counter, set this to 1 if you don't want a greeting message before showcasing targets.
+the initial value of what index will showcase first.

 #### animationDuration